-The new lease accounting standards offer ample opportunity to improve business operations, increase efficiencies and leverage negotiating power with vendors.
+The new ASC 842 lease accounting standard offers ample opportunity to improve business operations, increase efficiencies and leverage negotiating power with vendors.
 However, it’s important for accountants and project stakeholders to note the risks potentially associated with lease accounting compliance as leases migrate from the footnotes to the balance sheet.

 Here are five potential risks associated with lease accounting compliance: